bluesliverx/grails-external-config-reload/README.md

 ### Notify Plugins

 This option is a list of plugin names (as in \["external-config-reload"\]) that should be notified when a configuration file has been modified.
 This will fire the onConfigChange event for each plugin individually in the order that they are specified.
 The default is not to notify any plugins.
+The event passed into the onConfigChange closure will have the "source" property loaded with all the changed configuration files detected.
+Note that the source can be null if this is called through typical Grails means (Config.groovy is changed in development) or if something else calls the notifyPlugins method on the service without any parameters.

 ## Service